-Freehand Interest Areas are defined by a series of points that form the shape's outline.
-You can easily adjust, add, or remove these points to precisely match your stimulus.
+Freehand Interest Areas are defined by a series of points (vertices) that form the shape's outline.
+You can adjust, add, or remove these points to precisely match the contours of your stimulus.

 Other Manipulation Options

-For more general changes, you can right-click on any selected Interest Area to access additional options like rotating, resizing, or converting its shape.
+For broader changes, right-click on any selected Interest Area to access the IA Shape Actions menu, which includes options for rotating, resizing, or converting the shape type.

 - Adjusting Existing Points